Patrik Le Giang: Personal life

-Patrik Le Giang is a Vietnamese Slovak, born to a Slovak mother named Katarína and a Vietnamese father in Lučenec.
+Patrik Le Giang is a Vietnamese-Slovak, born to a Slovak mother named Katarína and a Vietnamese father named Lê Giang Nam in Lučenec.
 He is the younger brother of fellow footballer Emil Le Giang.

+In January 2026, he completed his Vietnamese naturalization process, receiving his Vietnamese nationality.

 Recognitions

-On 16 November 2021, FIFPro has awarded Le Giang Merit Award for charitable contributions.
+On 16 November 2021, FIFPro has awarded him Merit Award for charitable contributions.